GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/helm/README.md

     ### Casa

-    - Casa is dependant on `client-api`.
-To install it `client-api` must be enabled.
+    - Casa is dependant on `oxd-server`.
+To install it `oxd-server` must be enabled.

     ### Other optional services